chao-ji/np-auto-diff/README.md

 * In the backward pass, the nodes in the DAG are traversed in the order of breadth-first-search.

 ## Updates
-* **07/30/2019**, the order of nodes traversal in the backward pass was changed from depth-first-search to breadth-first-search.
+* **July 2019**, the order of nodes traversal in the backward pass was changed from depth-first-search to breadth-first-search.
 This eliminates the need to keep track of the number of downstream nodes that have backpropped their gradients when computing the backward pass.